palikar/blog-hugo-files/content/posts/pandas_notes.md

 ### Basic {#basic}

 **pandas** is a Python package providing fast, flexible, and expressive data structures designed to make working with "relational Heterogeneous data" or "labeled" data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, **real world** data analysis in Python.
 Additionally, it has the broader goal of becoming the most powerful and flexible open source data analysis / manipulation tool available in any language.
-It is already well on its way toward this goal. <br /> It's like a data-base-like objects to deal with your data.
+It is already well on its way toward this goal. <br /> <br /> It's like a data-base-like objects to deal with your data.

 -   data could be loaded form _.csv_ files and be written again
 -   some basic statistical analysis is possible